Radar Tracking and Jamming

 For your analysis, you are interested in two report contents, S/T Integrated PDet (Search/Track Integrated Probability of detection) and Range.
 The radar uses five pulses for integration.
 The process of summing all the radar pulses to improve detection is known as “Pulse integration."
 By creating a custom graph that contains these contents, you can quickly determine the effectiveness of your radar.

-2. Click the Create new graph style () button.
+3. Click Create new graph style () in the Styles toolbar.

-2. Move () the S/T Integrated PDet element to the Y Axis window.
+3. Move () the S/T Integrated PDet () element from the Data Provider list to the Y Axis list.

 7. Click OK .